malchata/node-autorem/Readme.md

 This assumes you have `example.css` running in the same folder as this code snippet.
 The `autorem.process` function call also accepts a second argument for some useful options (listed further on in this readme.)

 If you like task runners, then you probably want to use something like grunt.
-Here's a simple `Gruntfile.js` example that utilizes `grunt-contrib-watch` and processes `px` values on a stylesheet whenever it changes:
+Here's a simple `Gruntfile.js` example that utilizes `grunt-contrib-watch` to watch a CSS file for changes and employs `postcss` and `autorem` to process any `px` values found.

 ```
 module.exports = function(grunt){